 Pastors and elders also carry a serious burden.
 They must shepherd congregations in a society where biblical doctrine, Christian sexual ethics, repentance, judgment, grace, and the exclusivity of Christ may sound foreign or offensive to many ears.
 At the same time, they must lead with humility and integrity in a public environment where religious authority can be distrusted because of real institutional failures.

-For Christian families, the challenge is often ordinary and persistent: teaching children the faith when the wider culture catechizes them differently, showing hospitality without compromise, speaking truth without harshness, and living with visible love in a plural society.
-New Zealand’s churches need renewal that is deeper than nostalgia.
+For Christian families, the challenge is often ordinary and persistent: teaching children the faith when the wider culture teaches them different assumptions about truth, identity, morality, and God, showing hospitality without compromise, speaking truth without harshness, and living with visible love in a plural society.
+New Zealand’s churches need renewal that is not built on longing for a more Christian past.
 They need the Word of God, prayer, repentance, discipleship, courage, and joy in Christ.

 5